localhostloco/neo4j-kotlin-demo/README.md

-# Neo4j with Kotlin
+# Neo4j with Kotlin and Spring boot
-This is just a simple project written in Kotlin and connected with a Neo4j database, which is fed via the data consumed from [Biwenger API](https://biwenger.as.com/).
+This is just a simple Spring boot project written in Kotlin and connected with a Neo4j database, which is fed via the data consumed from [Biwenger API](https://biwenger.as.com/).
 ### Requirements
 * Maven >= 3
 * JDK >= 8